myww749/FileArchiveUtility/README.md

 # FileArchiveUtility

+## Using git

+Be careful about which branch you are working in and committing to, it was sometimes hard to tell if I was in the right branch locally.

 * Compiles only on linux (uses time.h which is linux specific)
 * Requires the right libraries
   * Qt, uses system gzip command, sqlite3